 …[W]riting lets you step back and think through a problem.
 Even the angriest rant forces the writer to achieve a degree of thoughtfulness.

 Most of all, by offering your reflections to an audience, even a small one, you make yourself part of a larger world.
 Put a few thoughts on a topic in just a newsletter, and you find yourself wondering nervously: Will people notice it?
 What will they think?
 Did I say something dumb?
 An audience is a community.
 The published word is a declaration of membership in that community and also of a willingness to contribute something meaningful to it.

 So choose your audience.
 Write Something.

-Gawande’s stories about how physicians are challenged, how they achiever great results and his own personal growth as a person through storytelling are goldmines of thought for marketers.
-We’re in still early stages of momentous changes brought on by nascent technologies and social media.
+Gawande’s stories about how physicians are challenged, how they achieve great results and his own personal growth as a person through storytelling are goldmines of thought for marketers.
+We’re in still the early stages of momentous changes brought on by nascent technologies and social media.
 No one has written the book yet—not really—so we have to find answers where we can.

 As I watched my son shave his chin for the first time, he son paused and noted wisely, “This is a lot of work!”